stolksdorf/Parallaxjs/README.md

 Check out the [demo page](http://stolksdorf.github.com/Parallaxjs)'s features section.
 It should explain everything you need to know to use Parallax.js.
 I strongly you suggest to take a dive into the demo page's code base as well, some nifty things in there.

+# I want to use Parallax.js for my project.
+What license is it under?
+I like to consider Parallax.js under the [WTFPL](http://sam.zoy.org/wtfpl/).
+In short, do whatever you like.
+Good luck on whatever you are working on and feel free to email me when it's done, I'd love to see your work.

 # Adding Pages
 Add accepts either a name and an element, or just an element.
 With the latter Parallax.js will try to use the element's Id as the name.
 Pages can be accessed using their name as a property on the Parallax.js object.